Stanford University · Visiting Student Researcher · 2025 – 2026

 Interactive Application

 Explore the full analysis dashboard below.
-Navigate between tabs to view 3D echograms, 2D cross-sections, layer details, echo-free zone analysis, and forward models.
+Navigate between tabs to view the echograms, phase coherence, the vertical- and horizontal-velocity estimates, the interpretation and forward models, and the full methods write-up.
 The app may take a moment to load on first visit.

 Hosted on Hugging Face Spaces.
 If the embed doesn't load, open it directly.